benjamin-7869/Nexera/README.md

-# Nexera
+# What Is Nexera
-This Script is Created For Cybersecurity Purpose
+this is a exe created for testing and Cybersecurity Purposes